HelTecAutomation/HeltecDocs/en/source/cubecell/how_to_use_mqtt_to_subscribe_to_messages_from_ttn_nodes.md

 ![](img/how_to_use_mqtt_to_subscribe_to_messages_from_ttn_nodes/08.png)

-Please don't forget to configure all the plug-ins after you need to click the `Depoly` button in the upper right corner to complete the deployment.
+Please don't forget to click the `Deploy` button in the upper right corner to make them effective after completing all the configurations.

 ![](img/how_to_use_mqtt_to_subscribe_to_messages_from_ttn_nodes/09.png)